 The purpose of this form is to verify a WIOA job seeker’s family status at the time of application.
 This entails documenting the size and makeup of the job seeker’s family.
 This form is only necessary when eligibility is based on family income for the past 26 weeks.

 The Self-Attestation of Family Status form should be completed by the job seeker, with the assistance of Workforce Solutions Office staff, to ensure the form is completed correctly.
-The job seeker then takes the form to be signed by a witness who can corroborate the information provided.

 A family is defined as two or more individuals related by blood, marriage, or decree of court, who are living in a single residence and are included in one or more of the following categories: